qhwa/blog/posts/2021/08-01-landing-on-elixir-pattern-matching.md

 "Q"
 ```

-There are a few things make it awesome.
+There are a few things making it awesome.

 ### Pattern matching makes our code expressive.